Skip navigation

 A person dressed in denim jeans, a tucked in gray shirt and a brown jacket, stands next to a person with a denim jacket and gray baseball cap.
 The jacket has patches related to U.S. wars.
 The setting is a high school gymnasium.

-Caption: U.S. Sen. Jon Tester, a Democrat from Vermont, speaks with a veteran at a Veterans Day event at Bigfork High School, in BigFork, Mont., on Nov.
+Caption: U.S. Sen. Jon Tester, a Democrat from Montana, speaks with a veteran at a Veterans Day event at Bigfork High School, in BigFork, Mont., on Nov.
 10, 2023.
 Credit:Photo by Matthew Brown, AP Photo

 VA officials have previously defended prioritizing White, male veterans for outreach.
 The suicide rate for female veterans may be rising faster, they’ve said, but the suicide rate for male veterans remains considerably higher.
 In an interview in May, Matthew Miller, the agency’s executive director for suicide prevention, said a history of military sexual assault or intimate partner violence were not among the 61 variables used in the algorithm because they were not among “the most powerful for us to be able to predict suicide risk.”